danicat/gopherconsa25/README.md

 1.  **`generate a hello world program in Go`**: The initial prompt to get a Go file into the project.
 2.  **`create a Model Context Protocol (MCP) server to expose the go doc command...`**: This was the core prompt that defined the main goal of the project.
 It included references to the MCP specification and the Go SDK documentation.
 3.  **`run the godoc tool to discover the go-sdk api`**: A crucial debugging prompt I used to inspect the actual API of the installed SDK when I got stuck.
-4.  **`instead of using the client, lets call the server directly...`**: This was the final, unblocking prompt.
+4.  **`instead of using the client, lets call the server directly. use this process as an example: ...`**: This was the final, unblocking prompt.
 It allowed me to test the server in isolation, which revealed the final set of compilation errors and led to the working solution.
+The full command was:
+    ```sh
+    (
+      echo '{"jsonrpc":"2.0","id":1,"method":"initialize","params":{"protocolVersion":"2025-06-18"}}';
+      echo '{"jsonrpc":"2.0","method":"notifications/initialized","params":{}}';
+      echo '{"jsonrpc":"2.0","id":2,"method":"tools/list","params":{}}';
+    ) | go run cmd/mcp-server/main.go
+    ```

 ## The Agent's Journey: A Retrospective